-What Are the Common Pregnancy Complications?
+What Are Some Common Pregnancy Complications?

 You may experience a complication in your pregnancy.
 Some complications are more common than others.